Mosmoove/Task-List/README.md

 Submitted by: Mohamed Awad

-This web app: inserts, removes tasks added into your agenda
+This web app: inserts, and removes tasks added to your agenda

 Time spent: **X** hours spent in total